paravsingla/paravsingla.github.io/about.md

 ## About me in 10 seconds

 - I develop applications for the web and the iOS.
-- I'm in my final year of college.
-- I work as a freelancer.
+- I educate people about coding.
 - I do a lot of other fun stuff.

 I love to discuss ideas and people say I'm really friendly.
 So [hit me up](/contact) for just about anything.